 As we re-enter Edinburgh from the North, you will be met with views of Scotland’s greatest piece of engineering, and a UNESCO World Heritage Site, the Forth Bridge.
 This 19th century engineering marvel was at one point the World’s longest cantilever bridge.
 Today it neighbours the 20th century ‘Forth Road Bridge’, as well as the 21st century ‘Queensferry Crossing’ which opened in 2017.
 Three spectacular bridges, from three different centuries, span the Firth of Forth, connecting our Capital city and the Kingdom of Fife.

 By 8:30 pm, you arrive back in central Edinburgh, guaranteed to feel the same as these happy visitors…

-“Me and my husband enjoyed our day in the Hairy Coo bus.
+“Me and my husband enjoyed our day in the Ness Bus.
 Donald knows everything there is to know about the scenery, the history and the people involved…We learned a lot about the history of Schotland and he even throws in a personal story every now and then.
-We loved his sarcastic humor and would recommend this tour to annyone.”
+We loved his sarcastic humor and would recommend this tour to anyone.”

 – Lotte T, Amsterdam